luxonis/depthai-hardware/docs/source/pages/guides/realsense_comparison.rst

 This allows users to build small, low-powered embedded devices and :ref:`integrate OAK SOM <Integrating DepthAI into products>` to upgrade their products with the power of Spatial AI.

-:ref:`OAK IoT devices <IoT Designs>` have an ESP32 integrated, which communicates with the VPU via SPI (`Getting started docs <https://docs.luxonis.com/en/latest/pages/tutorials/getting-started-with-iot/>`__).
+:ref:`OAK IoT devices <IoT Designs>` have an ESP32 integrated, which communicates with the VPU via SPI (:ref:`Getting started docs <Getting started with OAK IoT devices>`).
 These devices also feature onboard flash for the standalone mode.

 .. include::  /pages/includes/footer-short.rst